 Installation through Git allows ensures you’ll always have the latest version of Redux.
 Our master branch is designed to be the most stable, up-to-date code.
 Grabbing it will result in the best possible experience for your clients.
 If you’re not familiar with Git, using this method can be a bit daunting.
 If this is the case, it’s recommended beginners read Git Immersion.
 For a more thorough understanding of Git, another excellent resource is Pro Git.
 Assuming you now have a working understanding of Git, here is how to clone the master branch of Redux.
 Using the Linux command line, type the following:

-git clone https://github.com/ReduxFramework/ReduxFramework.git ReduxFramework
+cd my-project git clone https://github.com/ReduxFramework/ReduxFramework.git ReduxFramework

 This will clone the Redux master repository into a folder called ReduxFramework.
 Feel free to move this anywhere, but please make note of where it’s stored.
 Once this is done, move on to step 2.